 The SWC develops low-cost technologies that help keep these stripper wells operating.
 The benefit to the rural areas where stripper well production plays an important economic role will be job creation and enhanced economic growth.
 The benefit to the larger citizenry will be reduced oil and gas imports.

-Accomplishments (most recent listed last) The Stripper Well Consortium (SWC) has been active since 2001, funding between nine and fourteen projects per year.
+Accomplishments (most recent listed last) The Stripper Well Consortium (SWC) was been active from 2001 to 2015, funding between nine and fourteen projects per year.
 A total of ninety-one projects have received cost-share funding under the SWC program.
 This project summary focuses on work completed since May 2004.
 Some of the technologies that have been successfully developed by the SWC include:

 A gas-operated automatic plunger lift tool to remove fluids from stripper wells that operates automatically, has low maintenance and service requirements, and requires no external energy source and limited manpower to operate